-to the transmission limit.
-LDAs should be allowed to price separate if that is the result of the LDA supply curves and the transmission constraints between LDAs.
+- result of the LDA supply curves and the transmission constraints between LDAs.
 (Priority: Medium.
 First reported 2017.
-Status:

-- The MMU recommends that the net revenue offset calculation used by PJM to calculate the net Cost of New Entry (CONE) and net ACR be based on a forward looking calculation of expected energy and ancillary services net revenues using historical net revenues that are scaled based on forward prices for energy and fuel.
+Status: Not adopted.) - The MMU recommends that the net revenue offset calculation used by PJM to calculate the net Cost of New Entry (CONE) and net ACR be based on a forward looking calculation of expected energy and ancillary services net revenues using historical net revenues that are scaled based on forward prices for energy and fuel.
 (Priority: High.
 First reported 2014.
-Status: Not adopted.) - The MMU recommends that PJM reduce the number of incremental auctions to a single incremental auction held three months prior to the start of the delivery year and reevaluate the triggers for holding conditional incremental auctions.
+Status: Not adopted.)30 - The MMU recommends that PJM reduce the number of incremental auctions to a single incremental auction held three months prior to the start of the delivery year and reevaluate the triggers for holding conditional incremental auctions.
 (Priority: Medium.
 First reported 2013.
 Status: Not adopted.) - The MMU recommends that PJM not sell back any capacity in any IA procured in a BRA.
 If PJM continues to sell back capacity, the MMU recommends that PJM offer to sell back capacity in incremental auctions only at the BRA clearing price for the relevant delivery year.
 (Priority: Medium.
 First reported 2017.
 Status: Not adopted.) - The MMU recommends that PJM not buy any capacity in any IA if PJM has already procured excess reserves.
 (Priority: Medium.
-New recommendation.
+First reported 2023.
 Status: Not adopted.) - The MMU recommends changing the RPM solution method to explicitly incorporate the cost of uplift (make whole) payments in the objective function.
 (Priority: Medium.
 First reported 2014.
 Status: Not adopted.) - The MMU recommends that the Fixed Resource Requirement (FRR) rules, including obligations and performance requirements, be revised and updated to ensure that the rules reflect current market realities and that FRR entities do not unfairly take advantage of those customers paying for capacity in the PJM capacity market.
 (Priority: Medium.
 First reported 2019.
-Status: Not adopted.) - The MMU recommends that the value of CTRs be defined by the total MW cleared in the capacity
+Status: Not adopted.) - The MMU recommends that the value of CTRs be defined by the total MW cleared in the capacity market, the internal MW cleared and the imported